 Considering the needs of your customers with regards to accessibility and convenience of location is obvious, but what about staff?
 Depending on the additional services you offer, your station might need a competent and reliable team of staff, and location will have a lot to do with the viability of recruitment and staff retention.

-Similarly, DC fast chargers will require regular maintenance (both offsite and onsite) in order to work optimally 24/7.
+Similarly, DC rapid chargers will require regular maintenance (both offsite and onsite) in order to work optimally 24/7.
 The better placed your location is, the easier and quicker it is for engineers to reach you.

 Consideration 8) Future-proofing your investment